XHTVM-TDT

-XHTVM-TDT (channel 40) is a television station in Mexico City, owned by Televisora del Valle de México and operated by TV Azteca.
+XHTVM-TDT (channel 40) is a television station in Mexico City, Mexico, owned by Televisora del Valle de México and operated by TV Azteca.
 It is branded as adn Noticias and available over the air in much of Mexico on TV Azteca's transmitters.
 Programming generally consists of news and informational shows.

 History

 Concession, sign-on and early years

 On June 28, 1991, the Diario Oficial de la Federación announced that channel 40 in Mexico City was open to be an independent commercial television station.
 The new station would have its transmitter located on Cerro del Chiquihuite, and it would have an effective radiated power of 5,000 kW; a call sign of XHEXI-TV, never to be used on air, was also assigned at this time.
 The availability of a new television station in Mexico City, for the first time in decades, attracted high-powered media companies aspiring to enter the television business.
 Of 18 total applicants, 10 qualified for the concession for the new television station.
 Among the competitors were Francisco Aguirre Gómez of Grupo Radio Centro, Rafael Cutberto Navarro of Radio Cadena Nacional, Grupo Siete Comunicación, and other owners of radio stations.

 On September 23 of that year, Televisora del Valle de México, S.A.
 (Broadcaster of the Valley of Mexico), a company 95% owned by Javier Moreno Valle and 5% by Hernán Cabalceta, was selected to receive the concession to operate the television station on channel 40.
 While it was stated at the time that channel 40 would go on the air in the first half of 1992, the start of regular operations would not occur for another three years.
 By the time the concession was formally issued on April 19, 1993, the effective radiated power had changed to 3,190 kilowatts, and the station had a new call sign: XHTVM-TV.